PMB Model Boats

 sigmarear1.jpg (51454 bytes)

-Sparkplug to transom with Zenoah should be close to 460mm (transom is the vertical part of the back of the boat).
-Fit the engine to the complete rubber mount assembly and position it where shown but do not fix in place yet.
-Fit the coupling to the motor.
-The Strut MUST be fitted at the position shown in the top right drawing.
-Check the drawing above for the position of the tube through the transom.
-Using Zenoah engines the propshaft should be offset to the right (starboard) by 2 to 3mm as shown on the drawing.
-DO NOT use an angled strut or angle the strut with packing under the brackets.
-It should be parallel to the keel when looking from underneath the boat.
-Drill an oversize hole for the proptube in the ‘V’ of the transom.
-After first tests the seal the tube exit through the transom with silicone tube or silicone sealer.
+Fit the tube is the next job .
+The tube should run along inside the bottom of the boat and it should make a gentle curve up to the motor.
+The tube will bend without kinking if bent carefully.
 Cut the prop tube to length so that it is about 10 to 15mm from the coupling but pushed into the strut as far as possible.
 The tube should run along the bottom of the hull from the transom and then be curved upward to slide into the coupling.
-The tube should slide inside a piece of the next size bigger tube (KS 11/32) of a length of around 100mm.
-This short tube should be epoxied to the hull after the tube is lined up so that the centre of this tube is approx 200to 250mm from the transom.
 The front end of the tube near the engine must be supported.
 A T-bar can be used or a piece of carbon sheet or 6mm plywood can be slid over the front of the tube and it must be epoxied in place.
 Cut the flexi to length, remembering to leave a gap of 5 to 6mm (not less than 5mm) between thrust washer and the strut.
 Do not cut the flexi too short, because it has to go inside the coupling as far as possible.
-The collet in the coupling may be closed up, if so then open each slit with a knife blade or something similar.
-When the collet coupling is tightened onto the shaft, use a lot of force.
-The flexi should slide smoothly into the coupling, to be sure of correct alignment.
+To be sure of correct alignment, the flexi should slide smoothly into the coupling.
 Fix the hatch down using GA8 hatch fasteners or similar at the rear.
 At the front of the hatch, attach a flat plate of aluminim or plywood that will slide under the deck.
-2 steel rods could also be used.
-The radio box can be fibreglassed in place or fixed to the rails with brackets.
-Take care to seal any holes in the radio box with cyano, epoxy or silicone (preferably cyano or epoxy).
-A standard size metal geared high torque rudder servo of at least 9kg but preferably 13 kg torque should be fitted on its side on a strong servo mount of aluminium or carbon angle.
-The throttle servo can be any standard or high speed standard size or small size.
-Use a 5 cell Nimh or nicad pack for the receiver.
+2 steel rods could also be used

 Turn fins should be fitted at 90 degrees to the hull bottom on each side as close to the outside edge as possible.
 Make sure the brackets and turn fin are very strong.
 Movement in this area will affect the turning of the hull.